Congratulations to the national winners of the 2023 Awards! View your results.

 What is a Scholastic Awards Summer Scholarship?

-Students do not apply for specific summer programs; instead, they apply for a SAS Scholarship and we work with our partners to place students into a program that will work best based on their availability, location, and interests.
+Teens do not apply for specific summer programs; instead, they apply for a SAS Scholarship and we work with our partners to place students into a program that will work best based on their availability, location, and interests.

 Go to our Summer Scholarships page for more information.